Positive Financial Strategies From A Financial Advisor

 Typically during stressful and emotional times in our lives, the fear gene can overwhelm us and cause us to make decisions we never would have during our calmer moments.
 Jane and Paul Johnson showed up in my office with $1 million in cash to invest—but they were stuck.
 They had sold large positions in a dozen different stocks after the market started coasting downwards at the end of 2007.

 The danger in fear is that it can be paralyzing.
 The downward spiral starts with not letting it go.
 Although it is true that a little bit of fear can be good, and can drive someone to motivate or better themselves, a large amount of fear can cause depression, high blood pressure and other physical ailments.
 Very real physical reactions drive people into overthinking their decision-making, leading to bad decisions, especially when it comes to money.

-On the flip side of the same coin, don’t overthink it.
-Overthinking is a natural reaction when facing fear, but it is not a productive one.
+On the flip side of the same coin, don’t overthink it: overthinking is a natural reaction when facing fear, but it is not a productive one.
 Overthinking leads to fear taking over, and inaction as opposed to action.
 Information and knowledge is power, and it is best to educate oneself, then follow your enlightened gut instinct.

 These hasty decisions can be tied to greed, which causes loss of natural investment and financial inhibitions when times are good and the market is rallying.
 Greed also prevents people from taking part of their profits off the table to set aside as a cushion.
 It makes them want to outperform neighbors, even if they are day trading micro-cap tech stocks on margin.

 As with fear, the “get rich quick” mentality can become an obsession.
 It can lead to people jumping around with investments as opposed to sticking to a long-term plan.

 In life, everything is a balance, and financial reward often arises from giving back within a long-term plan.
-Maybe it is time to consider setting up a trust for children to relieve estate tax burden, donate assets to a charitable institution, or simply invest a little in an up-and-coming field that you personally connect to.
+Maybe it is time to consider setting up a trust for children to relieve estate tax burden, donate assets to a charitable institution, or simply invest a little in an up-and-coming field or small business that you personally connect to.

 Registered Representative & Securities & Investment Advisory Services offered through Hornor, Townsend and Kent, Inc. (HTK) Registered Investment Advisor, Member FINRA/ SIPC (212) 697-1355.
 Drucker Wealth Management is Independent of HTK.